What is the Difference between Acupuncture and Dry Needling?

 In most states in the US, physical therapists and chiropractors can become certified in dry needling and offer this as an added modality in their clinics.
 A licensed acupuncturist is also qualified to perform dry needling and may also obtain the additional certification.

-The training acupuncturists receive, which requires 4 years academic and clinical, far exceeds the training other practitioners receive for dry needling certification, which may be 2 or 3 weekend courses.
+The training acupuncturists receive, which requires 4 years of academic and clinical training, far exceeds the training other practitioners receive for dry needling certification, which may be 2 or 3 weekend courses, depending on the state requirements and commonly with no requirement for supervised clinical training.
 Acupuncturists are the needle specialists.
-We begin training with needles in our hands in the first semester of our 4 year programs.
+We begin training with needles in our hands in the first semester of our 4 year programs in addition to the required 350 acupuncture patient treatments given in our clinical internships.
 Fine motor and palpation skills along with a kinesthetic learning of tissue densities and how they respond to needles takes years to become adept in, not weeks.

 Why go to a Sports Acupuncturist?

-As an orthopedic (sports) acupuncturist, I incorporate techniques such as dry needling; orthopedic acupuncture, which includes ligamentous, joint capsule and tendon needling; Neuropuncture, an evidence-based neurophysiological acupuncture system; electro-acupuncture, cupping and gua sha (aka scrapping or Graston technique).
+As an orthopedic (sports) acupuncturist, I incorporate techniques such as trigger point acupuncture- aka dry needling; orthopedic acupuncture, which includes ligamentous, joint capsule and tendon needling; Neuropuncture, an evidence-based neurophysiological acupuncture system; electro-acupuncture, cupping and gua sha (aka scrapping or Graston technique).

 I have spent the majority of my continued education hours studying orthopedic acupuncture, Neuropuncture and am certified in Dry Needling so that I can offer my patients effective, evidenced-based anatomical and neurophysiological acupuncture treatments for their rehabilitation.